koji-project/koji/docs/source/access_controls.rst

 Hub Policies
 ============

 Hub policies are core system of access controls.
-It can define specialized policies for many things ranging from permissions to tag specific builds to specific tag to e.g. assigning builds to specific builders (channels) or storing results on different disk volumes.
+They can define specialized policies for many things ranging from permissions to tag specific builds to specific tag to e.g. assigning builds to specific builders (channels) or storing results on different disk volumes.
+Policies allow user permissions (see below) to be used in their rulesets.

+Only some policies are for access control (allow/deny permissions checks) while others like channel policy governs different areas of koji.

 There is whole document :doc:`defining_hub_policies` covering this.